woutervmertens/process-watcher/README.md

 # process-watcher
 Watch Linux processes and notify when they complete.
-Should also work with MacOS, please let me know if it does or needs a few fixes to be compatible.
+Should also work with MacOS*.

 Only needs the */proc* pseudo-filesystem to check and gather information about processes.
+Does not need to create/own the process, if you want a daemon manager, see the *Alternatives* section below.

 Currently written for **Python3**, but shouldn't be difficult to make python2 compatible.

+*\* If you run process-watcher on MacOS and it works, let me know so I can update the documentation.*

-**Supported Notification Methods:**
+**Supported notification methods:**

 * Console (STDOUT)
 * Email